mailjet/mailjet-gem/README.md

 => [{cnt_clicked: 123, part: 30, platform: "Windows", user_agent: "Mozilla/5.0 (Windows NT 5.1; rv:5.0) Gecko/20100101 Firefox/5.0"}, ...]
 ```

-*All parameters and attributes on https://eu.mailjet.com/docs/api/report/useragents*
+*All parameters and attributes at https://eu.mailjet.com/docs/api/report/useragents*

 ## Track email delivery

-You can setup your Rack application in order to receive feedback on email you sent (clicks, etc.)
+You can setup your Rack application in order to receive feedback on emails you sent (clicks, etc.)

 First notify Mailjet of your desired endpoint (say: 'http://www.my_domain.com/mailjet/callback') at https://www.mailjet.com/account/triggers

 Then configure Mailjet's Rack application to catch these callbacks.

-A typical Rails installation would look like that:
+A typical Rails/ActiveRecord installation would look like that:

 ```ruby
 # application.rb